Why AI results now shape discovery and conversion

 Layout overview

 For eligible queries, the page can open with an AI block: a compact summary, sources, and follow-ups.
+Google documentation shows layouts vary by device, but the principle remains: a concise answer with citations.

 Where citations come from